eclipse-sdv-blueprints/fleet-management/leda/Setup.md

 # Start In-Vehicle Coponents

-The containers for the in-vehicle components are deployed to a Leda instance running on the same (local) host that the back end components have been started on.
+In the setup described here, the containers for the in-vehicle components are deployed to a Leda instance running on the same (local) host as the back-end components.
-The *FMS Forwarder* running in Leda will then directly connect to the *influxdb* server managed by Docker Compose.
+The *FMS Forwarder* running in Leda then connects to the *influxdb* server managed by Docker Compose.
+See below for more details on how to deploy the components to different devices.

 Please refer to [Leda's Getting Started](https://eclipse-leda.github.io/leda/docs/general-usage/) guide for setting up a Leda instance.

 ## Stop default Containers

-Leda comes with a set of default containers (including kuksa.val Databroker) that are managed using Eclipse Kanto's *container-manager*.
+Leda comes with a set of default containers (including KUKSA.val Databroker) that are managed using Eclipse Kanto's *container-manager*.
 These containers are defined by means of JSON manifest files in Leda's `/data/var/containers/mainfests` folder.